Frank McGuire: North Carolina

-In 1952, McGuire left St. John's to become basketball coach at the University of North Carolina.
-On paper, this was a significant step down from St. John's, as UNC was not reckoned as a national power at the time.
+In 1952, McGuire left St. John's to become the basketball coach at the University of North Carolina.
+On paper, this was a significant step down from St. John's.
+UNC was not reckoned as a national power at the time.
 However, school officials wanted a big-name coach to counter the rise of rival North Carolina State under Everett Case.
+Additionally, McGuire wanted to move out of New York City, as caring for his intellectually disabled son in a small apartment was difficult.

+Although McGuire had left New York City, he built around a core of players from in and around the area, including Lennie Rosenbluth, Joe Quigg, Tommy Kearns, Pete Brennan, Bob Cunningham, and Danny Lotz.
 In his first season, McGuire briefly led the Tar Heels to their first appearance in a major poll, for two weeks in January and February 1953.
-After two middling seasons in the newly formed Atlantic Coast Conference, McGuire first made an impact in 1955, when his Tar Heels routed then-#5 Alabama 99-77.
+After two middling seasons in the newly formed Atlantic Coast Conference, McGuire first made an impact in 1955, when his Tar Heels routed then-#5 Alabama 99–77.
 It was UNC's first defeat of a nonconference opponent ranked in the top 10 of a major media poll.
 They went on to share the ACC regular season title with N.C.
 State.
-A year later, McGuire guided North Carolina to an undefeated 32-0 season in 1956-57, capped off by winning the NCAA championship game 54-53 in triple overtime against the Wilt Chamberlain-led Kansas Jayhawks.
-McGuire's teams were built around a core of players from in and around New York City, such as Lennie Rosenbluth, Joe Quigg and Tommy Kearns.
+A year later, McGuire guided North Carolina to an undefeated 32–0 season in 1956–57, capped off by winning the NCAA championship game 54–53 in triple overtime against the Wilt Chamberlain-led Kansas Jayhawks.

-In 1961, UNC was found guilty of major NCAA violations.
-Combined with rumors of point shaving by some UNC players, this led Chancellor William Aycock to force McGuire's resignation after the season.
+In January 1961, the National Collegiate Athletic Association placed North Carolina on probation for a year after an investigation found that the school had paid for the lodging and meals of players' parents at the Dixie Classic and reimbursed McGuire and recruiter Harry Gotkin what appeared to be an excessive amount of money for recruiting expenses without providing itemized bills.
+The NCAA also reprimanded UNC for its poor accounting methods, which made it impossible to determine whether or not serious rule violations had taken place.
+Combined with rumors of point-shaving by some UNC players, this led Chancellor William Aycock to force McGuire's resignation after the season.
 At McGuire's suggestion, Aycock named McGuire's top assistant, Dean Smith, as the new coach.